Robert Tomes: Early life

-Robert Tomes was born in New York City on March 27, 1817.
+Tomes was born in New York City on March 27, 1817.
 He was a son of Maria (née Roberts) Tome and Francis Tomes Sr., who was born in Chipping Campden, England, and was the founder of Francis Tomes & Sons.
 Two of his brothers, Charles and Francis Jr. (father of Charles Alexander Tomes), married sisters, Isabella and Eleanor Hadden, both daughters of Scottish-born merchant David Hadden.

-He attended Columbia Grammar School in New York, and Washington College (now Trinity College) in Hartford, Connecticut in 1835.
+He attended Columbia Grammar School in New York, and Washington College (now Trinity College) in Hartford, Connecticut, in 1835.
 After one year at the University of Pennsylvania Medical School, he continued his medical studies at the University of Edinburgh, where he received his MD degree in 1840.

 Career

 After studying further in Paris, he moved back to New York to start his medical practice.
-Beginning to write around 1853, Tomes gradually relinquished his medical business and became an author.
+Beginning to write around 1853, Tomes gradually relinquished his medical business and became a writer.

 On his return to the United States, Tomes settled in the practice of his profession in New York, but after a few years was appointed surgeon on a vessel belonging to the Pacific Mail Steamship Company, and made several voyages between Panama and San Francisco.

 In 1865, Tomes was appointed U.S. Consul at Rheims, France, which office he filled until 1867.
 Returning to the United States, he spent most of his life in literary occupation.

 Personal life

-Dr. Tomes married Catherine Fasnet of Wiesbaden, Germany.
-The family lived in New York City, Wiesbaden, Germany, and Rheims, France and Catherine and Robert were the parents of one daughter and two sons, including:
+Tomes married Catherine Fasnet of Wiesbaden, Germany.
+The family lived in New York City, Wiesbaden, Germany, and Rheims, France, and Catherine and Robert were the parents of one daughter and two sons, including: